NotImplemented/IBAN_correction_service/README.md

 IBAN_correction_service is a service for correcting IBAN account numbers in an input string given set of valid->invalid IBAN pairs.

 Service facilitates [Aho-Corasick algorithm](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) to replace set of strings from input string.
+RESTful is leveraged using Spring library (https://spring.io/).
+You can use maven or gradle to build application, these build managers will pull or necessary dependencies automatically.

 To start service launch:
 * Navigate to project root.
-* If you are using Gradle, you can run the application using ~./gradle bootRun~.
+* If you are using Gradle, you can run the application using **gradle bootRun**.
-* If you are using Maven, use ~mvn spring-boot:run~.
+* If you are using Maven, use **mvn spring-boot:run**.

 ```
 Open browser and make query: